FarzanaEva/ML-for-Developers/README.md

 # ML-for-Developers
-Hands-on for end-to-end ML applications.
+Hands-on lessons from Made with ML for end-to-end ML applications.